 HABITAT AND DIET

 Many adaptations help meerkats live in their arid, dusty environment in southern Africa’s Kalahari Desert.
-Dark patches around their eyes act to cut down on the sun’s glare, and long, horizontal pupils give meerkats a wide range of vision.
-Meerkats are built for digging and have a special membrane that can cover the eye to protect it while burrowing.
+Dark patches around their eyes cut down on the sun’s glare, and long, horizontal pupils give meerkats a wide range of vision.
+Meerkats are adapted for digging and have a membrane that can cover the eye to protect it while burrowing.
 These small diggers also have ears that close to keep out the sand while at work.
 In addition, meerkats have four toes (most mongoose species have five) on each foot and very long, nonretractable claws to help them dig.

-Mom's in charge: Meerkats have a matriarchal society, with adult females generally slightly larger than the males.
+Mom's in charge: Meerkats have a matriarchal society, with adult females generally slightly larger than males.
 The dominant female can have several litters a year, but usually she has babies, called pups, during times when there is plenty of food, which is generally during the rainy season (November through March).
 Pups are born with eyes and ears shut and are mostly hairless at birth.
 Their eyes open after two weeks, and pups start eating food other than milk at three weeks.
-When they are four weeks old, the pups first venture out of their den; they are weaned by nine weeks.
+When they are four weeks old, the pups first venture out of their den.
+They are weaned by nine weeks.

 Young meerkats do not know what kind of food to eat, so their mother or another adult teaches them.
 Mom brings home whole food such as an insect or lizard and leaps around in front of the pups until they take the food from her mouth.
-She even brings home scorpions with their tail bitten off so the young can learn how to kill them without getting hurt.
+She even brings home scorpions with their tails bitten off, so the young can learn how to kill them without getting hurt.
 While adult meerkats have some immunity to scorpion stings, a scorpion’s large pincers can still do plenty of damage, and the pups have to learn to deal carefully with this dangerous food item.

 In addition to taking turns as guard, meerkats also share the duty of raising the pups and teaching them how to hide, hunt, clean, and defend all that is theirs.
 The mother needs to spend time foraging to supply her pups with milk, so other females and males stay behind to care for and protect her young.
 The mob may sometimes decide to move to a different burrow, and these "babysitters" help transport the pups, carrying them by the scruff of the neck.
 The pups spend most of their time playing, and both pups and adults are very vocal.
 They make a peeping sound when playing, which rises to a louder twitter when they are excited, and purr when content.
-The more babysitters there are, the greater the survival rate for the pups.
+The more babysitters there are in a mob, the greater the survival rate for the pups.